Wesleyan-Media-Project/public_data/README.md

 Welcome!
 This repo is part of the Cross-platform Election Advertising Transparency initiatIVE (CREATIVE) project.
 CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
 CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.

-In this repo you will find data output and accessability.
+In this repo you will find data output and accessibility.

 [A picture of the repo pipeline with this repo highlighted] https://mediaproject.wesleyan.edu/wp-content/uploads/2023/08/wmp_pipeline_051123_v2_circle.png